thisisharrison/class-app/README.md

 * [mongoose](https://mongoosejs.com/) - Object modeling for node.js and mongodb

 ## Potential Additions/ Unsolved Issues
+- Show avatars of students in Class Time Index Item
 - Reviews on Classes and Ambassadors
 - Use [`react-dates`](https://github.com/airbnb/react-dates) from Airbnb in Filter Form
 - Expired Class Times should be deleted from the database and Users' bookings